Don't see your question answered here? Contact us

 Our prices are lower than theirs.
 There is no extra charge if the file is very large.
 Our return time is much quicker, and we get full color digital images of each page (compared to the black and white paper copies that the National Archives will send you.)

 Aren’t these online already?

 There are a small number of the pension files that have been scanned and put on to Fold3.
 These make up less than 5% of all of the pension files though.
-They’re mostly ones related to soldiers who died early on during the war.
+They’re mostly ones related to soldiers who died early on during the Civil War.
 If your ancestor was in the Civil War and survived the war, their pension file is probably not online.

 How will the documents be delivered back to me?